shoryajain/lms/README.md

 * /user/{uname}/issuedbooks - Used to return books issued by a user based on username passed
 * /admin/user(Post Method) - Used to add an user passed to it
 * /user/{uname}/newbook (Put Method) - Used to add a book issued to the user based on username passed
-* /user/{uname} (Put Method) - Used to edit a user's detials based on username passed
+* /user/{uname} (Put Method) - Used to edit a user's details based on username passed
 * /user/{uname} (Delete Method) - Used to delete a user

 ##Built Using